 Image: Universal History Archive/Getty Images

 The Bessemer Process is a batch steelmaking process that involves the conversion of molten iron into steel by blowing air through it.
-The basic principle behind the process is the removal of impurities and the controlled oxidation of elements present in the molten iron to achieve the desired composition and properties of steel.
+The basic principle behind the process is the removing impurities from the iron and the controlled oxidation of elements present in the molten iron to achieve the desired composition and properties of steel.

 Blowing air: Compressed air is blown into the molten iron through nozzles or tuyeres at the converter’s bottom.
 The air oxidizes the impurities in the iron, primarily carbon, silicon, and manganese, forming oxides that are either gaseous or semi-solid.